h3h/bradfordfults.com/personal/learning/_posts/2025-05-30-buscarle-tres-pies-al-gato.md

 I don’t know that there’s a good direct idiomatic analog in my dialect of American English, but just the phrase “Don’t overcomplicate things.” gets the meaning across.

-Google Translate thinks that “splitting hairs” works.
+[Google Translate][GT] thinks that “splitting hairs” works.
+[Kagi Translate][KT] offers up “making a mountain out of a molehill.”

-Amusingly, it shares something in common with one of [Occam’s] original formulations of [Occam’s razor][OR]:
+Amusingly, it also shares something in common with one of [Occam’s] original formulations of [Occam’s razor][OR]:

 > Non sunt multiplicanda entia sine necessitate